Wilderness and Civilization Program

 Study Wildlands in Montana

-Wilderness and Civilization is an inspiring and demanding two-semester academic program.
-Each year, a small group of students from around the country are immersed in the study of wildlands and the interactions between people and the land.
-Wilderness and Civilization combines the strengths of classroom and field learning, interactive classes, dedicated faculty, and applied learning through internships.
-Coursework is interdisciplinary drawing from art and biology, literature and policy, economics and Native American Studies.
-Wilderness and Civilization offers students the opportunity to explore contemporary conservation debates, make connections between disciplines, and learn how to cooperate to make positive change.
-Wilderness and Civilization students receive a minor in Wilderness Studies that may complement any major.
+Each fall, a small group of students from around the country gather at UM’s Wilderness Institute to study wildlands and the human/nature relationship.
+Wilderness and Civilization combines the strengths of field experience with dedicated faculty and small-group living and learning.
+Coursework is interdisciplinary: we draw on art and ecology, literature and policy.
+We also emphasize practical skills in wilderness risk management and wilderness travel.
+Wilderness and Civilization offers students the opportunity to explore contemporary conservation debates, draw connections between disciplines, and practice cooperation as a force for positive change.
+Students successfully completing the program receive a minor in Wilderness Studies that complements any major.

 Completion of the Wilderness and Civilization program counts towards three Honors electives.
 Three of the six program courses carry Honors designation: Wilderness and Civilization (NRSM 373 – 5 cr.), Conservation Ecology (NRSM 271N – 3 cr.), and Ecology of Literature (LIT 280L – 3 cr.).